dhaifley/game2d/README.md

 2. Add audio support
 3. Implement user and account management and/or integration with external IDPs
 4. Play and viability testing and system prompt enhancements
-5. AI controlled Player 2 and NPC's
+5. AI tool usage to allow game definition testing

 ## 🤝 Contributing